 I think my child might be nervous or scared about their dental appointment, what should I do to prepare them?

+We understand that going to the dentist can be intimidating, even scary, both for your child and for you, his/her parents, who may have had less-than-fun experiences going to the dentist in the past.
 At ABC Pediatric Dentistry we want to create a generation of patients who have GREAT experiences going to the dentist, who learn ways to try to prevent cavities, and who grow up to have beautiful, healthy smiles they are proud to show off!

 The best way for you to prepare your child for their first dental appointment is NOT to try to prepare them.
 Just as you wouldn’t make a big deal about going to the grocery store or to the gas station, don’t put too much emphasis on going to the dentist.
 Especially, do not try to prepare them by “warning” them that “it won’t hurt,” “it will be easy,” “hopefully you won’t have any cavities,” “they won’t do anything.”
 Simply share with your child that they get to go to the dentist – just as if they were going to the zoo or the library.
 Keep it light, upbeat and positive…even if – especially if – you may be nervous.

 If your child asks for more details, you can share with your child that at the dentist they will get to brush their teeth, watch movies on a TV that is on the ceiling, count their teeth, and get a prize!
 We will help walk your child through all of the details of the appointment once they are at the office.
 Our goal is the same as yours, for your child to have a fun and happy experience.

 Yes, we do sealants!
 The back chewing teeth in our mouths are called “molar” teeth.
 These teeth have points and grooves that help us chew our food.
 The grooves in some people’s teeth are very deep and as a result collect sticky food (such as cookies, crackers and fruits snacks for example) and the bacteria that cause cavities.